-BrainWare SAFARI Cognitive Skills Development in Before and After School Programs with Low Performing Readers
+BrainWare SAFARI in Before/After School Programs with Low Performing Readers

 BrainWare SAFARI was implemented in before and after school programs in elementary schools in Hammond, IN, with students selected by their teachers because of low reading ability.
 The average pre-test score on the Verbal Reasoning subtest of the CogAT for these students was markedly low, at the 35th percentile, consistent with student selection criteria (low reading performance).
 On post-test, the average score on Verbal Reasoning increased to the 48th percentile.